 Self-care station for dressing

 When it comes to getting dressed, the Montessori approach guides us to only do for our child the tasks that they can not do for themselves.
-So, while they may not be able to pick appropriate clothes or shoes for the weather, we do this part for them by only making available a small number of items to choose from.
+So, while they may not be able to pick appropriate clothes or shoes for the weather-- a battle most of us have lost at some point! -- we solve this by only making available a small number of items to choose from.

-A low-hanging clothing rack and shelves allows a child to select their clothing.
+A low-hanging clothing rack and shelves allows a child to select their clothing from limited options.
 Baskets can corral socks, underwear, and pajamas.
 A small hamper will enable little ones to place their dirty clothes in the right place before changing into clean clothes.
 A basket with handles like the one pictured above invites your child to carry their dirty clothes to the laundry area.

 The concept of a self-care station is flexible.
 It can expand as your child is ready to do more tasks.
-It’s all about helping a little one build confidence as they can take care of their own bodies.
+It's all about helping a little one build confidence as they learn to take care of their own bodies.

 Some items that Monti Kids families like to make available to their children include:

 - tissues for nose-wiping